Automated Enterprise Google Ads Management: A Guide for High-Volume Advertisers

 Nailing your call to action (CTA):

-Google Ads campaigns have approximately one thousand different settings within each, creating a scenario where there are countless configurations that can be tested.
+With approximately one thousand settings per campaign, Google Ads presents infinite configurations for tactical testing.
 Google is also constantly releasing new updates, settings, campaign types and ad types.

 To stay at the top of your game, keep your clients happy and drive the best performance you can, you need to be testing different strategies in small batches on a regular basis.
 When you find success via testing, it is time to apply that success to all of your campaigns and/or accounts.
 Setting up tests, running tests, reporting on tests and then applying successful learnings to all of your campaigns (or your entire portfolio) can be incredibly time consuming but is critical for successful execution.
 Campaign automation can streamline and enable this process.